Western India

-Western India is a loosely defined region of India consisting of its western part.
+Western India is a loosely defined region of India consisting of western states of Republic of India.
 The Ministry of Home Affairs in its Western Zonal Council Administrative division includes the states of Goa, Gujarat, and Maharashtra along with the Union territory of Dadra and Nagar Haveli and Daman and Diu, while the Ministry of Culture and some historians also include the state of Rajasthan.
 The Geological Survey of India includes Maharashtra but excludes Rajasthan whereas Ministry of Minority Affairs includes Karnataka but excludes Rajasthan.

 Madhya Pradesh is also often included and Haryana, western Uttar Pradesh and southern Punjab are sometimes included.
 Western India may also refer to the western half of India, i.e. all the states west of Delhi and Chennai, thus also including Punjab, Kerala and surrounding states.
 The region is highly industrialised, with a large urban population.
-Roughly, western India is bounded by the Thar Desert in the north, the Vindhya Range in the east and north and the Arabian Sea in the west.
+Roughly, Western India is bounded by the Thar Desert in the north, the Vindhya Range in the east and north and the Arabian Sea in the west.
 A major portion of Western India shares the Thar Desert with North India and Pakistan and the Deccan Plateau with South and Central India.

 In ancient history, Western India was divided into three great states according to Hwen Thsang, namely Sindh (which comprised the whole valley of the Indus from the Punjab to the sea, including the Delta and the island of Kutch), Gurjara (which comprised Western Rajputana and the Indian Desert), and Balabhi (which comprised the peninsula of Gujarat, with a small portion of the adjacent coast).
 Before the partition of India, the now-Pakistani territories of Sindh and Balochistan were also included in this region.
 In art history, the term normally covers just Gujarat and Rajasthan, which tend to move together in terms of style.
-Western India has the second-largest gross domestic product than any other region in India.
+Western India has the second-largest gross domestic product of any region in India.

 History

-Parts of Gujarat were the site of Indus Valley civilization.
+Parts of Gujarat were the site of the Indus Valley civilisation.
 Places have been uncovered in Gujarat at Lothal, Surkotada, and around Ghaggar river in Rajasthan.
 The Western Indian region was ruled by the Rashtrakuta Empire, the Maurya Empire, the Gupta Empire, Rajputs, Satavahanas, Western Satraps, Indo Greeks, Kadambas etc. in the ancients times.
 During the medieval age, the area was under the rule of the Vaghela dynasty, the Gujarat Sultanate, and the Delhi Sultanate.
 Thereafter, the area was under Mughal rule.
-Later, the Maratha Empire which arose in western Maharashtra came to dominate a major portion of the Indian sub-continent.
+Later, the Maratha Empire, which arose in western Maharashtra, came to dominate a major portion of the Indian sub-continent.
 However, its defeat by the British in the Anglo-Maratha wars left most of India under colonial rule.
 The region then experienced great upheavals during the struggle for Indian Independence.
 Gandhi's Dandi March took place in Gujarat.
 The region became part of independent India in 1947, and the present state boundaries were drawn based on linguistic considerations in 1956.